Final Portrait: Production

-On 2 February 2015 Geoffrey Rush joined the cast of the film.
-On 13 May 2015 Armie Hammer joined the cast of the film.
-On 12 February 2016 Tony Shalhoub, Clémence Poésy and Sylvie Testud joined the cast of the film.
+On 2 February 2015 Geoffrey Rush joined the cast of the film, with Armie Hammer following on 15 May.
+On 12 February 2016 Tony Shalhoub, Clémence Poésy and Sylvie Testud joined the cast.
 Principal photography began on 15 February 2016.

 Release

 The film had its world premiere at the Berlin International Film Festival on February 11, 2017.
 Shortly after, Vertigo Releasing and Sony Pictures Classics acquired U.K. and U.S. distribution rights to the film, respectively.
 It was released in the United Kingdom on August 18, 2017.

 The film had its American premiere at South by Southwest on March 9, 2018, and went into wider release on March 23, 2018.